Bayliner

-Bayliner is the world's largest manufacturer of recreational boats.
+Bayliner is a manufacturer of recreational boats.
 Established in 1957 by Orin Edson, Bayliner currently has over 400 dealers in over 60 countries around the world.
 The company operates as part of the Brunswick Boat Group, a division of the Brunswick Corporation.
 Bayliner was acquired by Brunswick from Orin Edson in 1986 for $425 million.
 Bayliner facilities are located in Knoxville, Tennessee, Dandridge, Tennessee and Arlington, Washington, in the United States and in Reynosa, Tamaulipas, in Mexico.
 Bayliner also has a plant in Portugal for the European market and in Brazil for the South American market.
 Bayliner offers deck boats, center console boats, and bowriders ranging from 16 to 26 feet only.

 Buccaneer Yachts and US Yachts

 Bayliner operated a sailboat division from 1970 until 1984.
 The Buccaneer Division of Bayliner produced sailboats under the brand names Buccaneer Yachts and United Sailing Yachts (US Yachts).
 The boats sold well though the 1973 oil crisis period, but the division was sold off to Pearson Yachts in 1984.
-Pearson continued producing the designs under the Triton name until that company when bankrupt in 1991.
+Pearson continued producing the designs under the Triton name until that company went bankrupt in 1991.

 The largest boat built was the US Yachts US 42.
 Other boats built include the Buccaneer 200, Buccaneer 220, US Yachts US 25 and the US 22.
 The boat designs tended to emphasize interior accommodation over sailing qualities.